Dan-Matthews-23/finishing-touch/README.md

 ![Am I responsive]()

 MegaBytes is a fully responsive ecommerce web application designed for local residents of Sunderland as a takeaway-ordering platform.
-The order will be fully customizable, will allow users to chose a payment method, create an account, browse a menu, update details such as address and delete orders or accounts.
+The order will be fully customizable, will allow users to choose a payment method, create an account, browse a menu, update details such as address and delete orders or accounts.

-The product available at MegaBytes is healthy sandwitches with full nutritional information
+The product available at MegaBytes is healthy sandwiches with full nutritional information

 ***

 ## Concept